Non-conservation of the valley density and its implications for the observation of the valley Hall effect

-{\it The source of valley density}---Let us now consider the case in which some energy levels cross the Fermi level.
-The first term on the right hand side of Eq.~(\ref{eq:density_resp}) causes the density to grow at a constant rate, leading to a breakdown of linear response theory unless a limiting momentum relaxation mechanism, such as intra- or inter-valley scattering, is taken into account.
+{\it The source of valley density}---Let us now consider the case in which the system is not fully gapped and some states cross the Fermi level.
+Then the cancellation between the anomalous term and divergence of the current is not perfect.
+Indeed, the first term on the right hand side of Eq.~(\ref{eq:density_resp}) causes the density to grow at a constant rate, leading to a breakdown of linear response theory unless a limiting momentum relaxation mechanism is taken into account.
 The Fermi surface term, obtained by multiplying Eq.~\eqref{eq:density_resp} by $-i\omega$ and taking the $\omega \to 0$ limit, is the ``source term" $Q_s(y)$ in Eq.~(\ref{eq:valley_density_source}).
-As discussed above, the integral of $Q_s(y)$ over $y$ across a single edge can be interpreted as an effective current $I_s$ that feeds the density accumulation thereat. $I_s$ has contributions from both edge and bulk states that cross the Fermi level.
-The latter give (for the edge at $y=0$) \be I_{s}^b=-2 e^2E\sum_{\lambda,k,p>0} \partial_{k}f^\lambda_{k,p} \Im \bigg[\frac{ [v^\lambda_{k,p}]^\dag v^\lambda_{k,-p}R_\lambda(k, p)}{p+i0}\bigg], \ee where momentum integration is restricted to the valley with valley number $+1$, $p$ is momentum in the $y$ direction measured from the valley bottom, $v^\lambda_{k,p}$ are envelope amplitudes of propagating stationary states, labelled by index $\lambda$, $R_\lambda(k,p)$ is the reflection probability amplitude ($|R_{\lambda}(k,p)|=1$) (see \cite{Note4} for details).
+It receives contributions from both bulk and edge states, both decaying away from the edge, the latter exponentially and the former oscillating at half the Fermi wavelength.
+As discussed above, the integral of $Q_s(y)$ over $y$ across a single edge can be interpreted as an effective current $I_s$ that feeds the density accumulation thereat.
+The contribution of bulk states to $I_s$ is (at $y=0$) \be I_{s}^b=-2 e^2E\sum_{\lambda,k,p>0} \partial_{k}f^\lambda_{k,p} \Im \bigg[\frac{ [v^\lambda_{k,p}]^\dag v^\lambda_{k,-p}R_\lambda(k, p)}{p+i0}\bigg], \ee where momentum integration is restricted to the valley with valley number $+1$, $p$ is momentum in the $y$ direction measured from the valley bottom, $v^\lambda_{k,p}$ are envelope amplitudes of propagating stationary states, labelled by index $\lambda$, $R_\lambda(k,p)$ is the reflection probability amplitude ($|R_{\lambda}(k,p)|=1$) (see \cite{Note3} for details).